 - A local emergency contact who’s located within one hour of your property

 - A valid Transit Occupancy Tax remittance form

 - A diagram or photo of designated on-site parking spaces

 For complete details about vacation rentals in Douglas County, contact the county office.

 Washoe County is a large district that stretches north to the Oregon border and includes the city of Reno.

-The county has a transient lodging tax, but no information available about vacation rentals (what they call “transient lodging”) readily available on their website.
+The county has a transient lodging tax (see pages 51 to 55), but no information available about vacation rentals (what they call “transient lodging”) readily available on their website.
 Contact the county directly for more information.

 The information above is intended for informational purposes only; it is not legal advice and should not be relied upon as such.
 If you need legal advice, you should consult a licensed attorney in your area.